frank26080115/robots/misc/am32-hw-analyzer/README.md

 These results can be checked against [this file](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/blob/master/Inc/targets.h) to figure out either which AM32 firmware to download, or how to configure AM32 firmware's build to compile a new firmware.

-There are other things this tool can do, and the serial terminal will display the instructions.
+There are other things this tool can do:
+ * monitor analog input voltages, to assist in finding the voltage sensing pin and current sensing pin
+ * to find the current sensing pin, there is a mode that drives the motor winding to draw current, connect the motor if this mode is used
+ * find pins for LEDs, by cycling through all pins and causing a blink, the user can pause the automatic cycling and manually cycle through the pins with commands

+The serial terminal will display the instructions.

 More Detailed Instructions
 --------------------------